-“When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit.”
+“When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit” (John 19:30).

-Biff is also mocking the gospel by refusing to lead his wife, justifying his passivity by acknowledging he is a sinner.
+Biff mocks the gospel by refusing to lead his wife, justifying his passivity by acknowledging he is a sinner.
 He must accept that he is a saint and sinner, and sinning is what sinners do.
-He needs to get over himself while simultaneously flinging himself on the only Person who can clean up his sporadic messes.
+Biff needs to get over himself while simultaneously flinging himself on the only person who can clean up his sporadic messes.
 He needs to appropriate the grace of God in his life each time he sins and then live in the good of that gospel experience.

-Marge is living out her own form of gospel dysfunction by not letting Biff off the hook.
+Ironically, he confesses the sin against his wife while picking up a host of other transgressions like self-pity, regret, shame, guilt—all clear indicators that the gospel is not enough for Biff.
+His gospel is anemic.
+Mable is living out her form of gospel dysfunction by not letting Biff off the hook.
 She agrees with Biff: he must pay for his sin, and though the cross of Christ is a good start, there must be more.